 Master of Science Admission Requirements

-Please read through the admissions requirements carefully, and review the Frequently Asked Questions (FAQs) page for greater detail.
+Please read through the admissions requirements carefully, and review our Frequently Asked Questions (FAQs) for greater detail.

 Bachelor's Degree in Nursing

-From an NLNAC-, or CCNE-accredited Bachelor of Science in Nursing (BSN) program, or experience and licensure as a Registered Nurse (RN) with a (U.S.) regionally accredited bachelor's degree in another discipline.
+A bachelor's degree in nursing from an NLNAC- or CCNE-accredited Bachelor of Science in Nursing (BSN) program, or experience and licensure as a Registered Nurse (RN) with a (U.S.) regionally accredited bachelor's degree in another discipline.

 - Minimum of 3.0 on a 4.0 scale verified by official transcripts.